-Academic Unit of Gastroenterology
+Academic clinical fellowships in the Academic Unit of Gastroenterology

 The Academic Unit of Gastroenterology is headed by Professor David Sanders.
 The clinical staff (honorary academic staff) includes Professor Alan Lobo, Professor Dermot Gleeson & Professor Mark McAlindon.
 In addition, there are two senior lecturers in Gastroenterology Dr Matt Kurien and Dr Imran Aziz.
 Finally we have a Wellcome Fellow Dr Hugo Penny who will shortly start a clinical lecturer post having completed his Wellcome training fellowship.
 There have been 15 sequential fellows all of whom have had MD’s or PhD’s successfully awarded at the University of Sheffield (each individual published between 5 to 20 peer reviewed publications).
 The publication and funding track record of the department is >£5 million pounds worth of funding over the ten year period (a third of which was portfolio) and >400 publications over a ten year period of which more than 50% are original research papers with novel data.

 The areas of clinical research interest are inflammatory bowel disease, small bowel endoscopy, coeliac disease, pancreatic exocrine insufficiency, percutaneous endoscopic gastrostomy (PEG) feeding, irritable bowel syndrome, microscopic colitis and gastrointestinal bleeding.
 Although the unit’s strengths have been in clinical research there have been continued and sustained links with basic science collaborators depending on which research project is undertaken.